Congressional District # 8

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible parties' actions.

-As a result of a 1979 Remedial Investigation conducted by IMC, the presence of BHC-tech residues at the IMC East Plant site was confirmed.
+As a result of a 1979 Remedial Investigation conducted by IMC, presence of BHC-tech residues at the IMC East Plant site were confirmed.
 Approximately 18,500 cubic yards of contaminated soil, rubble, piping, and other debris were excavated and placed in a secure clay-capped mound.
-Soil samples were collected and analyzed to assure removal of all soils containing BHC-tech exceeding 50 milligrams per kilogram (mg/kg).
+Soil samples were collected and analyzed to assure removal of all soils containing BHC-tech in excess of 50 mg/kg.

-The U.S. Environmental Protection Agency (EPA) proposed the IMC East Plant site for the National Priorities List (NPL) in October 1984 and finalized the site on the NPL in June 1986.
-EPA selected a remedy for the site in a Record of Decision (ROD) dated June 22, 1988.
+The IMC East Plant site was proposed for inclusion on the National Priorities List (NPL) in October 1984 and was finalized on the NPL in June 1986.
+A Record of Decision (ROD) was signed in June 22, 1988.
 The ROD specified groundwater monitoring through December 2010 (30 years following closure of the site), maintenance of cap and site security, deed restrictions, and a performance review every five years.

-EPA deleted the IMC East Plant site from the NPL on February 11, 1991.
+The IMC East Plant site was deleted from the NPL on February 11, 1991.

-In September 2009, EPA issued an Explanation of Significant Differences (ESD) which documented a significant difference in the site remedy described in the ROD.
-The ESD outlined the need to include long-term institutional controls (ICs) that run with the land beyond the date established in the ROD for the end of groundwater monitoring (i.e., December 2010).
-As a result, the potentially responsible parties finalized and recorded a restrictive covenant in January 2011 that established these necessary long-term ICs.
+U.S. EPA issued an Explanation of Significant Differences (ESD) for the Site in September 2009.
+The ESD outlined the need to include long-term institutional controls (ICs) that run with the land beyond the date established in the ROD for the end of groundwater monitoring (December 2010).
+The potentially responsible parties filed a restrictive covenant in January 2011 that established these necessary long-term ICs.
 Since the required ICs are in place, groundwater monitoring at the site is no longer required.
-The site monitoring wells were properly abandoned in July 2012, and EPA and the State conducted a site inspection in November 2012 that the work was done properly.
+U.S. EPA and the state will work with the current owners of the property to create a well abandonment plan and inspection plan.

 ContactsRemedial Project Manager, U.S. EPA